Easy, Budget Friendly DIY Faux Wainscoting Tutorial

 Spacing the uprights

 For spacing the uprights, we went with each individual area.
-A small space between two doorways?
-We simply measured out the middle and placed a board there.
-For the stairs, we went with about 14″ between uprights.
+A smaller space between two doorways?
+It’s a good idea to simply measure out the middle and placed a board there.
+For the stairs, we went with about 14″ between uprights over the entire wall at a 45-degree angle.

 TIP: